Flush-mounting

 Yes, it works perfectly.
 We recommend our concrete pipe as the perfect combination for the Primo concrete construction program.

-Are component parts such as a pipe coupling required when inserting (several) pipes?
+Are component parts such as a conduit coupling required when inserting (several) conduits?

-Yes, that has been tested.
-In addition, we already have many satisfied customers who install our concrete boxes.
+Yes, it’s been tested.
+We also have many satisfied customers who use our concrete boxes.

-There are two options: You use the M-series wings or the extension unit.
+There are two options: You use the M-Series Wings or the Extension Units.

 What are the advantages of the XL installation housing?

-What versions of the XL installation housings are there?
+What variants of the XL installation housings are there?

 Is it possible to vary the installation height of the XL installation housing?

-Yes, an optional transformer tunnel is available for the XL 150, XL 200 and XL 250 installation housing.
-The transformer tunnel can be used to create additional connection space, which is e.g. suitable for larger electronic components.
-It can be universally attached to all XL series installation housings.
+Yes, an optional Universal Tunnel is available for the XL 150, XL 200, and XL 250 installation housings.
+The Universal Tunnel creates additional installation space, ideal for larger electronic components, for example.
+It can be universally attached to all installation housings in the XL-Series.

 The XL 300 installation housing is available in two versions: One with transformer tunnel and one without transformer tunnel.

-The removable lid allows cables and pipes to be pulled into the installation housing before the concrete is poured.
+The removable cover allows cables and conduits to be pulled into the Installation Housing before concreting.
 Thanks to the integrated membrane sealing lip, everything remains absolutely concrete-tight.

-What are the advantages of Primos standardized built-in components?
+What are the advantages of Primos Standardised Special Installation Housings?

-How are the standardized built-in components attached to the formwork?
+How are the Standardised Special Installation Housings attached to the formwork?